lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 ### Colab Notebook

-Here is a [Colab Notebook for Fine-Tuning OpenAI on LIGHT Enviroment Data](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/generating-descriptions/Fine_Tune_OpenAI_on_LIGHT_Text_Adventures.ipynb).
-The notebook shows you how to fine-tune GPT-3 to generate descriptions.
-You then will implement code to fine-tune it for several other tasks.
+You will be working on this [Colab Notebook for Fine-Tuning/Prompting on LIGHT Enviroment Data]({{ site.baseurl }}/homeworks/generating-descriptions/hw2.ipynb).

 *Remember to make a copy of the notebook into your own Drive by choosing "Save a Copy in Drive" from Colab's "File" menu.*

-In addition to working your way through my Colab Notebook, I recommend reading the [OpenAI documentation](https://platform.openai.com/docs/overview), and trying the examples in the Playground.
+In addition to working your way through the Colab Notebook, I recommend reading the [OpenAI documentation](https://platform.openai.com/docs/overview), and trying the examples in the Playground.

 ## What to submit

-Please submit the following:
-1. Your completed Colab Notebook
-2. A set of generated game locations, items and connections in the same JSON format as the LIGHT data
-3. A zip file with all training data files that you used to fine-tune your models
-4. A PDF writeup that explains what you did in this homework.
-You should say whether or not you think it's now feasible to fully generate text adventure games with AI.
-What other pieces would you need to implement, in addition to what you did in this homework?
-Here's an [example writeup](example_writeup.pdf) that is roughly the level of quality that we expect.

-You should submit your completed homework to [Blackboard]({page.submission_link}).
+You should submit your completed Colab Notebook to [Blackboard]({page.submission_link}).
 You can work in pairs.
-Only one partner should submit - be sure to specify who your partner was when you make your submission.

 # Grading
 <div class="alert alert-warning" markdown="1">